Maximiliano Fernandez

 Maximiliano Fernandez (born September 29, 1995) is an American pair skater.
-With his current skating partner, Valentina Plazas, he is the 2022 CS U.S. Classic bronze medalist.
+With his current skating partner, Valentina Plazas, he is the 2024 U.S. national bronze medalist, 2022 CS U.S. Classic bronze medalist and the 2023 CS Golden Spin silver medalist.

 With his former partner, Joy Weinberg, he is the 2016 U.S. junior national champion and finished in the top 10 at the 2016 World Junior Figure Skating Championships.

 Personal life

 Fernandez was born on September 29, 1995, in Hialeah, Florida, to parents Stella, a former ballet dancer, and Alex.
 He has a sister, Daniella, who also competed in figure skating.
 Fernandez is of Peruvian descent on his mother's side, and Cuban descent on his father's.

 Fernandez is a 2014 graduate of Coral Reef Senior High School and currently attends Miami Dade College.